sayanbanerjee32/multimodal_llm/README.md

 ## Project Overview

 This project creates a multi-modal Large Language Model (LLM) based on the Phi-3.5 architecture, capable of processing text, image, and audio inputs.
 The model is fine-tuned using the Instruct 150k dataset and incorporates CLIP for image embedding.
+Audio transcription is performed using Whisper model.

 ### Key Features